Crafting Donor Narratives for Nonprofit Fundraising & Marketing

 Whether you’re using donor narratives for fundraising asks or marketing touches, take care to include these elements as appropriate.

 Personalization: Make your request feel personal by using the donor’s name and incorporating details that reflect the donor’s values and interests.
+AI-enabled segmentation tools now allow even lean nonprofit teams to tailor messaging at a level of specificity that was once reserved for major gift officers.

 Emotional connection: Set an emotional anchor that will help the donor feel connected to your cause and reinforce their sense of purpose and fulfillment.

 Call to action: Provide clear instructions so donors know what to do next if they choose to support your cause.
+Consider offering a recurring giving option alongside a one-time ask.

 An expression of gratitude: Stress the importance of their participation and thank them for their time.
 That can foster a sense of emotional fulfillment and strengthen your donor community.